IAmTomahawkx/Streamlabs-Chatbot-doc/dev/developer.rst

         :param headers: the headers for the api
         :type headers: :class:`dict`

+        :returns: :class:`str` A JSON dict containing the response data.
+Will contain the fields `status` and optionally `response` or `error`

     .. function:: PostRequest(url, headers, content, is_json=True)

         POSTs to an api